 Too much cardio actually works against all your hard fat loss efforts.
 More is not better.
 Excessive cardio doesn’t preserve your muscle, which is very important to sustained weight loss and overall fitness.

 Cardio puts your body in a state of high stress.
 High levels of stress result in increased production of cortisol.
 Cortisol is a hormone that is stored, when in excess, in your mid-section.
 Are you under a lot of stress and have a big muffin top??
 Say hello and thank you to your high cortisol levels.

 The ideal amount of cardio you should be engaging in weekly is 1-3 sessions max.
 They should last no longer than 30 minutes a session; 20 minutes is ideal.
 The key is to work intensely during these cardio sessions, not mindlessly flipping through a magazine or watching tv while climbing on a stair climber or elliptical.
 Better yet, opt for a HIIT workout where you can get in and out in 10-20 minutes.

-Macros are fancy names for protein, carbs and fats.
+Macros is short for macronutrients, which is protein, carbs and fats.
 You need all 3 in a healthy, clean eating diet.
-Ideally you want clean protein, proper carbs and healthy fats.
+Ideally you want clean protein, unprocessed carbs and healthy fats.
 Yes, you do need carbs and fats to lose fat.
 Eating a low carb diet won’t give you the energy you need to get through a tough workout, let alone your day in general.

 STOP THE LOW CARB MADNESS!